Aliases for NFKB1 Gene

 Previous GeneCards Identifiers for NFKB1 Gene

 This gene encodes a 105 kD protein which can undergo cotranslational processing by the 26S proteasome to produce a 50 kD protein.
 The 105 kD protein is a Rel protein-specific transcription inhibitor and the 50 kD protein is a DNA binding subunit of the NF-kappa-B (NFKB) protein complex.
 NFKB is a transcription regulator that is activated by various intra- and extra-cellular stimuli such as cytokines, oxidant-free radicals, ultraviolet irradiation, and bacterial or viral products.
 Activated NFKB translocates into the nucleus and stimulates the expression of genes involved in a wide variety of biological functions.
 Inappropriate activation of NFKB has been associated with a number of inflammatory diseases while persistent inhibition of NFKB leads to inappropriate immune cell development or delayed cell growth.
-Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2009]
+Alternative splicing results in multiple transcript variants encoding different isoforms, at least one of which is proteolytically processed. [provided by RefSeq, Feb 2016]

 GeneCards Summary for NFKB1 Gene

-NFKB1 (Nuclear Factor Of Kappa Light Polypeptide Gene Enhancer In B-Cells 1) is a Protein Coding gene.
-Diseases associated with NFKB1 include aneurysmal bone cysts and hepatitis d.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
-An important paralog of this gene is RELB.
+NFKB1 (Nuclear Factor Kappa B Subunit 1) is a Protein Coding gene.
+Diseases associated with NFKB1 include Immunodeficiency, Common Variable, 12 and Common Variable Immunodeficiency.
+Among its related pathways are GDNF-Family Ligands and Receptor Interactions and Apoptosis Modulation and Signaling.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is NFKB2.